-UCR-UCD Pathways to Psychological Sciences Program, Sally Casanova Pre-Doctoral Program, and McNair Program Scholars
+UCR-UDC Pathways to Psychological Sciences Program, Sally Casanova Pre-Doctoral Program, and McNair Program Scholars

-Dear Symposium Participants and Guests,

-Welcome to the 35th Annual Research Symposium!
+Dear Symposium Participants and Guests, Welcome to the 35th Annual Research Symposium!
 The Graduate Division is delighted to host this symposium that will showcase undergraduate research projects of participants in the Mentoring Summer Research Internship Program (MSRIP).
 To our student researcher scholars, I congratulate you on your outstanding achievements over the past eight weeks!
 Your summer experience was intensive and ambitious with weekly workshops and most importantly, the research you conducted with support and direction from your mentor.
 You have been mentored by accomplished faculty and you have fostered new relationships amongst fellow students-some of whom may well be your future colleagues.
 As you conclude this summer experience with your presentation, you affirm your resolve to excel and pursue your educational goals.
 Your participation in research at the University of California, the world's premier public research university, will indeed serve you well.
 To the faculty mentors, simply stated, this program would not be successful without you.
 The longevity of this program is largely due to your commitment and continued support.
 Your dedication provides scholars invaluable insights into what it takes to become future academicians, researchers, and leaders.
 The knowledge you have shared with these scholars during the past few weeks will help them better position themselves to achieve their academic goals.
 Congratulations to our scholars, faculty mentors, summer program staff and the many other individuals who worked diligently to make this very special 35th summer program and research symposium a success!

-Sincerely,

-Shaun Bowler

-Dean, Graduate Division
+Sincerely, Stree Barles Shaun Bowler Dean, Graduate Division

-St. ...
-B-12

-August 12, 2022 Dear Symposium Scholars:

-On behalf of the University of California, Riverside's Graduate Division, I would like to welcome you to the 35th Annual Research Symposium.
+August 12, 2022 Dear Symposium Scholars, On behalf of the University of California, Riverside's Graduate Division, I would like to welcome you to the 35th Annual Research Symposium.
 This Symposium serves as a venue for you to share your research findings and academic talents with peers, faculty mentors and guests.
+We are especially excited about our inaugural class of MSRIP Transfer Students who are joining us this summer thanks to a new UCOP SAPEP grant to Graduate Division.
 We hope that you have enjoyed this eight-week program of faculty mentorship and professional development activities.
 I am sure you will join me as we extend a special thank-you to the faculty mentors, postdocs and graduate students and guest speakers for providing you with invaluable training and perspective, and the opportunity to work side-by-side with them on cutting-edge research.
 You should be very proud of your accomplishments!
 Congratulations to all!
 We extend our very best wishes in your future academic endeavors.
-Sincerely, Dr. Laura McGeehan Director, Academic Preparation, Recruitment & Outreach
+Sincerely, aura Miglechan Dr. Laura McGeehan Director, Academic Preparation, Recruitment & Outreach

-MSRIP - MENTORING SUMMER RESEARCH INTERNSHIP PROGRAM Established in 1987, MSRIP is an eight-week summer research program designed for rising juniors, seniors (and some rising masters students) from educationally and/or economically disadvantaged backgrounds.
+MSRIP and MSRIP TRANSFER - MENTORING SUMMER RESEARCH INTERNSHIP PROGRAM Established in 1987, MSRIP is an eight-week summer research program designed for rising juniors, seniors (and some rising masters students) from underrepresented and/or under resourced backgrounds.
 Participants work under the supervision of a faculty mentor on the mentor's research project.
 MSRIP is intended to encourage outstanding students from diverse backgrounds to pursue their PhD by strengthening their academic and professional development.
-The program provides an opportunity for these students to develop a competitive profile with which to seek admission to UC Riverside and the University of California in general, as well as colleges and universities nationwide.
+This year we are also welcoming the inaugural ten UCR MSRIP Transfer Students as part of a new UCOP SAPEP grant.
+These program provides an opportunity for these students to develop a competitive profile with which to seek admission to UC Riverside and the University of California in general, as well as colleges and universities nationwide.